The Platinum Card from American Express review: premium travel with plenty of perks

 Pros

-• Lucrative welcome bonus: The 80,000 bonus points you’ll earn after spending $8,000 within the first six months of account opening are worth $1,600 in travel when redeemed through Membership Rewards.
+• Lucrative welcome bonus: Earn 80,000 Membership Rewards® Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
+This can be worth up to $1,600 in travel when redeemed through Membership Rewards.

 • 21 travel transfer partners: There are 18 airlines and three hotel brands to choose from if you want to maximize your redemption by transferring your points to a travel partner.